 Skeena collected proceeds of C\$6,767,398 from the sale of 7,519,331 flow-through common shares of the Company at a price of C\$0.90 per share (the "Financing").
 Hochschild, who was the end purchaser of the shares via a flow through swap, acquired the shares at a price of C\$0.74 per share.
-After giving effect to the Financing, Hochschild now owns approximately 8% of Skeena's total issued and outstanding shares.
+After giving effect to the Financing, Hochschild then owned approximately 8% of Skeena's total issued and outstanding shares.

 Pursuant to the terms of the strategic financing and option of the Snip project, Hochschild may nominate a representative to serve on Skeena's board of directors for so long as it holds 5% or more of the issued and outstanding shares of Skeena.
-Accordingly, Isac Burstein, a Vice-President of Exploration and Business Development with Hochschild, is being nominated for election to the Company's board of directors.
+Accordingly, Isac Burstein, a Vice-President of Exploration and Business Development with Hochschild, was nominated for election to the Company's board of directors at the Annual General Meeting held on March 1, 2019.
 In addition, Hochschild will have the right to participate in future offerings in order to maintain its percentage interest in Skeena.